kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-11-500-server-error.md

 [This issue](https://github.com/ory/oathkeeper/issues/157) was reported in the Ory Oathkeeper project.
 Having multiple rules defined under the same host URL carries the risk of errors for specific paths due to the configuration overlap in Oathkeeper.
-This is based on lack of support of negative lookahead in the Golang language.
+The root cause of the problem is the lack of support for the negative lookahead in the Golang language.

 To resolve this issue, you can try those guidelines: